 Other symptoms that sometimes occur with Moebius syndrome are:

 Limb abnormalities—clubbed feet, missing fingers or toes

 Corneal erosion resulting from difficulty in blinking

 Children with Moebius syndrome may have delayed speech because of paralysis of the lips.
 However, with speech therapy, most people with Moebius syndrome can develop understandable speech.
 Möbius syndrome has been linked to increased occurrence of the symptoms of autism.
-However, some children with Moebius syndrome are mistakenly labeled as mentally retarded or autistic because of their expressionless faces, and frequent drooling.

 There is no single course of medical treatment or cure for Moebius syndrome.
 Treatment is supportive and in accordance with symptoms.
 If they have difficulty nursing, infants may require feeding tubes or special bottles to maintain sufficient nutrition.
 Physical, occupational, and speech therapy can improve motor skills and coordination and can lead to better control of speaking and eating abilities.
 Often, frequent lubrication with eye drops is sufficient to combat dry eye that results from impaired blinking.
 Surgery can correct crossed eyes, protect the cornea, and improve limb and jaw deformities.
 Sometimes called "smile surgery" by the media, muscle transfers grafted from the thigh to the corners of the mouth can be performed to provide the ability to smile.
 Although "smile surgery" may provide the ability to smile, the procedure is complex and can take twelve hours for each side of the face.
 Also, the surgery cannot be considered a "cure" for Moebius syndrome, because it does not improve the ability to form other facial expressions.